 Check my most popular Indian paneer recipes that have been reviewed by hundreds of our fans and readers.
 Goes without saying they are super delicious and feature a few homestyle recipes as well as restaurant style dishes.

 Find below some more curries or gravy recipes made with paneer.
 Some are well known and some not so popular, but all are equally delish.
-These paneer gravy recipes are best savored with some flat breads like roti, naan or paratha.
+These paneer gravy recipes are best savored with some flat breads like roti, Naan or Paratha.
 You can also enjoy them with steamed rice or Jeera Rice (cumin rice) or saffron rice or ghee rice.